scipy/scipy.org/www/content.rst

 * The *community* of people who use and develop this stack.
 * Several *conferences* dedicated to scientific computing in Python - Scipy, EuroScipy and Scipy.in.
-* The *SciPy library*, one component of the Scipy stack, providing many numerical routines.
+* The `SciPy library <scipylib.html>`_, one component of the Scipy stack, providing many numerical routines.

 The Scipy Stack
 ---------------